NodeSecure/ci/README.md

 Static Analysis is powered by [@nodesecure/js-x-ray](https://github.com/NodeSecure/js-x-ray) and [@nodesecure/scanner](https://github.com/NodeSecure/scanner).

+---
+**NOTE**

+For now, TypeScript can't directly be analyzed on the fly.
+However as you might know, any transpiled TypeScript code is JavaScript code hence can be analyzed.

+Moreover, it is recommended to launch the Static Analysis with a source code state as close as possible to the state of your production code (and before minification).
+In fact, you want to make sure that you are not introducing anything malicious when you're compiling your code at some point (for production or when transpiling with TypeScript).

+---

 | Vulnerabilities Strategy | package-lock.json | yarn.lock |
 |------|--------------|-----------|
 | npm | ✅ | ❌ |